 This is typically caused by:

-• A stuck caliper on one side, which clamps harder than the other.
+- A stuck caliper on one side, which clamps harder than the other.
+This causes the car to go in the direction of the harder clamping caliper.

-• Uneven brake pad wear, often from calipers not sliding evenly.
+- Uneven brake pad wear, often from calipers not sliding even or stuck caliper slide pins.

-We check both sides during diagnostics to make sure everything is working evenly.
+We check both sides during diagnostics/testing to make sure everything is working evenly.

 My brakes make a scraping sound